 - User will have to enter the quantity and price to place an order.
 When creating an order, the margin required is the value of the filled contract in BTC equivalent divided by the leverage multiplier.
 Order can only be placed when the account equity balance is larger than or equal to the margin.

 - When creating a new futures account, user will have to choose the margin mode before trading.
 Different margin modes have different margin formulae and risk management systems.
 User may switch the margin mode when he/she does not have any opened position and order (margin of all contract = zero).

 In cross-margin mode, the risks and profits of all holding positions will be shared together.
-Under this mode, the minimum margin ratio for opening a 10x leverage position is 90%; the minimum margin ratio for opening a 20x leverage position is 80%.
+Under this mode, the minimum margin ratio for opening a position is 100%.

 In fixed-margin mode, the margins and profits of each position will be isolated.
 User can only open a position when the equity balance is larger than the initial margin.
 However, the initial margin for each contract might be different.